prelert/engine-python/cloudwatch/README.md

-The Prelert Engine job is defined as having one detector configured to analyze the mean of the field named 'Average' by the field 'metric_name' where the value of 'metric_name' is one of the AWS metrics i.e. CPUUtilization, DiskWriteOps, etc. The analysis is partition by AWS instance ID.
+The Prelert Engine job is defined as having one detector configured to analyze the mean of the field named 'Average' by the field 'metric_name' where the value of 'metric_name' is one of the AWS metrics i.e. CPUUtilization, DiskWriteOps, etc. The analysis is partitioned by AWS instance ID.
-`bucketSpan` is set to 300 seconds, which is the same as the CloudWatch reporting interval.
+`bucketSpan` is set to 300 seconds, which should be set to the same as the CloudWatch reporting interval.

     "analysisConfig" : {
         "bucketSpan":' 300,